-In 2005, the effects of a healthy lifestyle were evaluated on change of PSA levels and prostate health.
-The group that made lifestyle changes such as: low-fat diet, diet high in fruits and veggies along with regular exercise had a staggering benefit.
-When they took the serum of the blood from the lifestyle-change group, tumor growth was inhibited by a whopping 70 percent.
-The serum from the control group inhibited tumor growth by only 9 percent.
-(2)
+In 2005, healthy lifestyle changes were evaluated in relation to PSA levels and prostate health.
+The group that made lifestyle changes such as: a low-fat diet, a diet high in fruits and veggies, and regular exercise saw a staggering benefit.
+When blood serum from the lifestyle-change group was evaluated, tumor growth was inhibited by a whopping 70%.
+Serum from the control group who did not make any lifestyle changes showed inhibited tumor growth by only 9%.2

 In another study, the diets of 926 men with prostate cancer were followed over a 10-year period.
 Their diets were classified as either:

-Note: The dairy used in this study was most likely ultra-pasteurized, non-organic and homogenized, which is completely different than vat-pasteurized (or raw) non-homogenized, organic dairy.
+Note: The dairy used in this study was most likely ultra-pasteurized, non-organic, and homogenized, which is completely different than vat-pasteurized (or raw), non-homogenized, organic dairy.
+Ayurveda also does not suggest drinking such processed milk.
+The dairy consumed as part of an Ayurvedic diet is cultured milk in the form of buttermilk, yogurt, soft cheeses, and ghee (also cultured).
 Read more on how to choose the best dairy here.

 - Flax seeds